vanHeemstraCreations/movie-hall-of-fame/300/500/100/100/README.md

 Don't get confused by the walls below the floor level – these won't be visible at the end.

 Now to make the ceiling, we're going to duplicate the BoxModel used for the floor and increase the y position until it appears to rest on top of the walls, or just slightly below that.

+**WARNING**: Now all walls, ceiling, and floor will respond the same when applying a texture or color to them.
+To make them independent, click on each of their ```scene material```, right-click and choose "Duplicate and Replace".
+Now they will all behave independently.

 We've completed building our 3D room!